Diploma of Business

 Qualification and Statement of Attainment

-Students will be required to achieve competency in eight (8) units of competency (UOC) to successfully achieve qualification of BSB50120 Diploma of Business.
-A completion that is less than eight (8) successful UOC will result in the issuance of a Statement of Attainment.
+Students will be required to achieve competency in all the above-mentioned unit of competencies to successfully achieve qualification of BSB50120 DIPLOMA OF BUSINESS.
+A statement of attainment is issued if completion of units is less than the above required unit of competencies.

 The total fee for the qualification includes: